Smasheroonie/exhibition-curation-platform/README.md

 Ctrl + click the localhost link in the terminal to open in your browser.

-Supabase integration, and interaction with user login restricted features can be seen on the hosted site:
+You can also visit the hosted site here:

 - https://exhibitly-luke-goncalves.netlify.app